Emilia Serrano de Wilson: Return to Spain

 All this would later lead her to write her travel literature for which she became so well known and to travel there.
 Los Viajes de Colon: el descubrimiento de America, the Historia de las Indias, by Father Las Casas, La Araucana, by Ercilla, and other works, were the origin of my enthusiasm for America.
 The scenes of the life of the Indians, described graphically; the discoveries and conquest, the battles, the heroics of the Spanish and the indigenous, the tenacious and just struggle of the sons of the New World against the invaders, alienated me to the point of forgetting everything that was not reading, giving up walks and others".

 From then on until 1914, her visits to different countries in Latin America would be repeated more than five times.
 First World War and Serrano's failing health did not allow her to travel to Latin America any further.7 Her audacity, her training and cosmopolitanism helped her to draw social and personal networks that connected her with great cultural and political personalities of the century.
 Thanks to this, she became an advisor to rulers, such as the Mexican president, Porfirio Díaz, and an official historian of countries such as Venezuela or Mexico, as well as the most widely disseminated author in Latin American schools.
 All this made the writer one of the most significant figures in travel literature of the 19th century.

 She also increased her journalistic activity, especially in Barcelona, where she settled in the late 1880s and early 1890s to carry out commercial projects with Latin America.
 In total, she published 39 writings in La Ilustración Artística de Barcelona, between 1887 and 1916, whose main theme was stories with an Americanist theme.

-Above all, Serrano was the champion of Spanish-speaking women of letters: for years, she was rescuing news about the life and work of numerous contemporary writers, but also of prominent philanthropists, artists or forgotten heroines.
-For this reason, one of the most praised characteristics of her career has been her feminist work.
+She rescued news about the life and work of numerous contemporary writers, but also of prominent philanthropists, artists or forgotten heroines.